kubedb/docs/docs/setup/monitoring/builtin.md

 ### Configure Existing Prometheus Server

-If you already have a Prometheus server running, update the respective `ConfigMap` and add above scrapping job.
+If you already have a Prometheus server running, update the respective `ConfigMap` and add above scraping job.

 Then, you have to mount `kubedb-operator-apiserver-cert` secret in Prometheus deployment.
 Add the secret as volume: